schlinkertc/humble-chuck/README.md

 cloud technology, and real estate analytics, and I’m constantly learning new ways to improve workflows and outcomes.

-Outside of my work in tech, I’ve been a musician for most of my life.
-I started playing drums at 9, studied jazz performance at NYU, and co-founded the band Del Water Gap.
+Outside of my work in tech, I’m a lifelong musician.
+I studied jazz performance at NYU, and co-founded the band Del Water Gap.
 I’ve performed with Maggie Rogers and have been gigging in NYC since I was 16, balancing my passion for music with my love for coding and problem-solving.

-As a father to my 8-year-old son Jackson, co-parenting has been one of my biggest and most rewarding challenges.
-It’s taught me how to navigate both personal and professional responsibilities with focus and flexibility.

-If you’re interested in collaborating on a coding project or just want to connect, feel free to reach out: \[Your Email Here\].

 **I made this site using NBDev**